lasik surgeons

 Surgical Possibilities

-Many former RK patients are appropriate candidates for conventional or custom wavefront Lasik, All-Laser Lasik, PRK, LASEK, Epi-Lasik, or CK.
+Many former RK patients are appropriate candidates for conventional or custom wavefront Lasik, Bladeless Lasik, PRK, or LASEK.
 If the patient is fully presbyopic, an alternative that may be appropriate is Refractive Lens Exchange (RLE).
 RLE is the same as cataract surgery.
 The natural lens is removed and replaced with an artificial lens that is calculated to correct the hyperopia.
 If the cornea is stable, RLE may be an appropriate method to resolve hyperopia.

 Every eye that has had previously surgery is unique.
 Whether or not a surgical correction is appropriate will depend upon each person's individual circumstances.
 Only a comprehensive evaluation by a competent doctor will be able to determine what is best.